datkk06/OpenStack-Tutorial/Content/open-vswitch.md

     ovs_version: "2.4.0"
 ```

-The port ``qvo-xx`` in the configuration above, is tagged with an internal VLAN tag associated with the flat provider network.
+The port ``qvo-xx`` in the configuration above, is tagged with an internal VLAN tag associated with the tenant network.
 In this example, the **VLAN=5**.
 Once the packet from the VM reaches ``qvo-xx``, the VLAN tag is appended to the packet header.

 The packet is then moved to the ``br-tun`` OVS bridge using the patch-peer ``patch-tun <-> patch-int``.
 When the packet reaches the tunnel bridge, the VLAN tag is striped, tagged with the appropriate VxLAN tag, in this example **VNI=0x431** and then sent over the VxLAN Tunnel.
 ```